Andy Murray pulls out of Dubai Open after arrival of fourth child

 They already have two daughters, Sophia, 5, and Edie, 3, and a 1-year-old son, Teddy.
 It is not yet known whether the new arrival is a boy or a girl.

-Last year, the Scottish star opened up about fatherhood, in an interview with The UK's The Times newspaper.
+Last year, the Scottish star opened up about fatherhood in an interview with the UK's Times newspaper.

 "It can be difficult because the eldest are always wanting -- and getting -- your attention, whereas the youngest one is left fighting for it a little bit more," the 33-year-old said.

-"He just wants to throw and chase balls the whole time," Murray said, "whereas the two girls were a little bit more mellow (at his age) -- so it's quite different."
+"He just wants to throw and chase balls the whole time," Murray added, "whereas the two girls were a little bit more mellow (at his age) -- so it's quite different."

 World no. 116 Murray underwent hip resurfacing surgery in 2019 to save his career.